chidibangzz/ProGamer/README.md

 > Design Team:
 * Chidi Ekeke
    * Created the initial Github repository and the rough skeleton MVC file design
-   * Designed the home page
+   * Designed the "Home" page
-   * Designed the Purchase Games page
+   * Designed the "Purchase Games" page
-   * Designed and created the card item rendering feature for the Purchase Games page
+   * Designed and created the card item rendering feature for the "Purchase Games" page
-   * Designed and created the home page carousel feature
+   * Designed and created the "Home" page carousel feature
    * Deployed the application to Heroku

 * Reina Rivera
-   * Desinged the Upcoming Releases portion of the home page
+   * Desinged the "Upcoming Releases" portion of the home page
-   * Aided in the design of the home page carousel
+   * Aided in the design of the "Home" page carousel
    * Assisted in general front-end styling efforts
    * Created the group presentation powerpoint